Diamond Offshore Drilling Inc.

 To read this article on Zacks.com click here.

-Total revenue in the quarter decreased 17% year over year to
+Total revenue in the quarter increased marginally by 0.3% year

 Diamond Offshore declared a special dividend of 75 cents per